Beth Fezio, DNP, Dean

 - submit the $25 admission application fee.

 - provide proof of current, unencumbered RN licensure (USA).
+License must be active for the duration of the student’s enrollment.

 - provide official transcripts from all colleges and universities attended.